rushikesh9/OrderFill/README.md

 1: Repeated Orders in Amibroker

-Some afl codes keep generating buy/sell signals when condition is true more than once This problem occurs due incorrect logic in code
+Some afl codes keep generating buy/sell signals when condition is true more than once This problem occurs due to incorrect logic in code

 FIX